dell/csm-docs/content/v3/deployment/helm/drivers/installation/unity.md

 For more information about configuring iSCSI, see [Dell Host Connectivity guide](https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/docu5128.pdf).

-**Note**: The Dell CSI driver supports both iSCSI and FC protocols simultaneously.
-If iSCSI IQNs are present and FC WWNs are present, then Host registrations on the Unity system will include all initiators.
+**Note**: The Dell CSI driver supports both iSCSI and FC protocols simultaneously.If both iSCSI IQNs and FC WWNs are present, then the Host registrations on the Unity system will include all initiators.
     To limit the initiators, ensure only the desired initiators are configured on the worker nodes.

 ### Linux multipathing requirements